efefurkankarakaya/image-filter/readme.md

 # About
-This program written in C# with Visual Studio 2017.
+This program written with C# on Visual Studio 2017.

 # What Does It Work?
 The program is filtering images with 7 different filters in a click.